ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 1. The client instance [requests access to the resource](#request).
 The client instance does not
-    send any interactions modes to the server, indicating that
+    send any interaction modes to the server, indicating that
     it does not expect to interact with the RO.
 The client instance can also signal
     which RO it requires authorization from, if known, by using the
     [user request section](#request-user).